xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 ```
 Instruction:
-- You are an security architect
+- You are a security architect
 - I will provide you Architecture description
 - Perform threat modelling using STRIDE per component technique for data flow
 - I will provide you data flow in structure: Data flow 1: Component A -> Component B